Tinram/Database-Filler/README.md

 ### Requirements
 1. Script expects database schema to exist in MySQL (*mysql -u root -p < test.sql*).
-2. ** All table names and column names in the MySQL schema require back-ticks.**
+2. **All table names and column names in the MySQL schema require back-ticks**

 ### Other
 - Any foreign keys are disabled on data population.